zrafa/esp8266_atmega328p/README.md

 all of them.
 The web server listens on port 80.

-Read the .c c code for further details.
+Read the .c code for further details.